How to Easily Organize a Project

 You’re not entirely sure how to organize the steps in between so you can actually arrive at the project finish.

-Should you start at the end of your project and work your way backwards, or should you just start somewhere at the beginning and plow your way through to the end?
+Or should you just start somewhere at the beginning and plow your way through to the end?

 You may find it hard to believe, but the solution to the problem is actually a combination of the two approaches described above.